Cost Calculation and Global Pricing Strategy: a Real-world Case Study 🌐

 Within a relatively short time, the central government lost its authority over the economy due to Gorbachev’s more liberal policies.
-This freed businesses to operate within an economy that lacked the free play of free-market mechanisms with the four common pricing strategies.
-Additionally, this comprises premium pricing, penetration pricing, economy pricing, and price skimming.
+This freed businesses to operate within an economy that lacked the free play of free-market mechanisms with the four common pricing strategies i.e., premium pricing, penetration pricing, economy pricing, and price skimming.

 With the fall of the Soviet central government in late 1991, Russia eliminated the economic policy-making.
 The other newly independent republics of the former union were now more prone to a diversified economic structure in which central planning was almost non-existent.

-- At first, Gosplan worked, but the huge bureaucracy required to implement the utopian plan.
-They discarded it.
-Instead, much of the countries vital resources redirected to build up the country’s military might during the Cold War.
-This, in turn, diverted needed materials away from the general public and led to wide-scale poverty and corruption.
+- Much of the country’s vital resources were redirected to build up the country’s military might during the Cold War, which, in turn, diverted needed materials away from the general public and led to wide-scale poverty and corruption.

 - Corruption and hoarding led to the collapse of the country’s economy.
 They hid the true economic state of the country, as a result.
 Mikhail Gorbachev’s Glasnost helped reform the economic health to some degree.
 From here, it was possible to introduce the free market and prices back to Russia.
 With the free market, it was possible for Russian businesses to determine the real value of their products and services.